-Introduction to Fine Silver Metal Clay
+Introduction to Fine Silver Metal Clay\

-Learn to make beautiful jewelry using Precious Metal Clay, an innovative material consisting of tiny particles of fine silver that fuse into solid metal when fired.
-In this one day intensive workshop, students learn to use PMCtm, as they experience how to texture the material, set gems, roll coils, form bails, re-hydrate dry material, and safely use a butane torch to fire creations.
-Students explore elements of design and dry construction techniques as they create an original pendant and a pair of earrings.
-Course covers finishing methods including wire brushing, burnishing, and liver of sulfur patina.
+Ancient jewelry making techniques converge with new millennium technology through Precious Metal Clay.
+Fine silver particles suspended in an organic binder and water form a wonderfully malleable material that can be formed like earthen clay.
+When fired in a kiln it fuses or "sinters" together to become a .999, pure silver object.
+In this intensive workshop, students begin to master PMC as they learn how to texture, set gems, roll coils, form custom bails, re-hydrate dry material, and safely use a butane torch to fire creations made at home.
+Students create an original pair of earring drops and pendant.
+Course covers various finishing methods including wire brushing, burnishing, and patinas.

-First class materials: \$65 materials fee payable to instructor at class meeting includes one package of PMCtm and a faceted lab grown gemstone.
-Syringe, paste and paper clay are also available for use and a loaner tool kit is provided.
+First class materials: \$65 materials fee payable to instructor at first class meeting includes one package of Precious Metal Clay and 2 faceted lab grown gemstone.
+Syringe, paste, and paper clay are also available for use and a loaner tool kit is provided.
 Additional supplies may be purchased as desired.
 Bring sack lunch, water, and eye magnification.

-May 31
+May 30